d14na/zero-gold/README.md

 ## Reality Check

-This is a tremendously ambition project and we are actively engaging with various decentralized communities to build traction and develop guidance for our continued development.
+This is a tremendously ambition project and we are actively engaging with various decentralized communities to build traction and develop guidance for its continued development.
 So, please come talk to us.
 We warmly welcome ANY and ALL feedback and/or constructive criticism.

 **[REDDIT](https://www.reddit.com/r/ZeroGold) | [TELEGRAM](https://t.me/Zer0net) | [GITTER](https://gitter.im/d14na/ZeroGold)**